pitchbent/personal_blog/src/pages/index.md

 ## My Personal Blog

 Gude!
 Or "hello world" as others may say.
 Welcome to my blog about my personal projects i do for fun and improvement of my skills.
+The skills.